ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 * Single SSO and root domain - A single instance of Active Directory™ and Domain Name Services is automatically deployed with replication if more than one domain controller is selected for automatic deployment.
 For more information, see [Multisite deployment components](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite#vc_multisite-deployment-components).
 * Two SSO and root domains - A single instance of Active Directory and Domain Name Services is deployed, one for each instance.
 No replication occurs between the two sites.
 * Single vCenter - The automation deploys a single vCenter appliance.
-* Dual vCenters with ELM - Enhanced Link Mode (ELM) offers a single window of glass across multiple {{site.data.keyword.vcf-auto-short}}s that are in the same vSphere Single-Sing-On (SSO) domain.
+* Dual vCenters with ELM - Enhanced Link Mode (ELM) offers a single window of glass across multiple {{site.data.keyword.vcf-auto-short}} instances that are in the same vSphere Single-Sing-On (SSO) domain.
 This allows the management of multiple sites from one vCenter.
 For more information, see [vCenter Enhanced Linked Mode](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vcenter.install.doc/GUID-4394EA1C-0800-4A6A-ADBF-D35C41868C53.html){: external}.
 The automation deploys and configures the vCenter appliances.
 * Dual vCenters - Each site has a vCenter deployed automatically.
 However, they are not linked.
 * Single NSX-T Manager cluster - The automation deploys three NSX-T Manager appliances in a cluster with a Virtual IP address.
 * Dual NSX-T Manager clusters - Each site has its own NSX-T Manager cluster that is deployed automatically, which is independent of each other.
 In NSX-T, it doesn't exist a concept equivalent to Cross-vCenter NSX-V.